zold-io/zold/README.md

 * `GET /wallet/ID/mnemo`: returns the mnemo short string of the wallet

-* `GET /wallet/ID/txns.json`: returns the full list of transactions in the wallet in JSON document
+* `GET /wallet/ID/txns.json`: returns the full list of transactions in the wallet as a JSON document

 * `GET /wallet/ID.txt`: returns the text presentation of the wallet